AminMasoudi/amcsui/README.md

 - Not important but workingon the front-end

 ### bugs:
-- super user cannot register for a flight(he dont have a user_profile)
 - return an error when a user register for a flight several times